sj0897/Projection-and-Superimposition-on-AR-Tags/README.md

 # Projection-and-Superimposition-on-AR-Tags
-Replicated inbuilt OpenCV functions to perform projection and superimposition
+Replicated inbuilt OpenCV functions to perform projection and superimposition.